Direct Relief fills orders of essential medical supplies in response to the COVID-19 pandemic Photo Credit: Lara Cooper/Direct Relief

 Promoting Health and Well-Being

 AAM recognizes that the issue of health goes beyond access to medication.
-We support a number of innovative organizations that contribute to targeted determinants of health, including:
+We support organizations that contribute to targeted determinants of health, including:

 Central Union Mission is the oldest private social service agency in Washington, DC.
 It operates an emergency shelter, provides benefits for veterans, helps people overcome addictions and operates a food and clothing distribution center.
 AAM staff volunteers at the mission, including annually assembling and donating health kits for residents.